 Don’t get us wrong, it’s a great game.
 But some of the issues that we thought needed to be resolved became more of a nuisance.
-And then Ubisoft decided to make the new game into a cultural revolution of sorts.
+In addition to that, Ubisoft decided to make the new game into a cultural revolution of sorts.
 We loved the trailers and what was promised.
 The new San Francisco Bay area setting opened the doors for a beautiful cultural melting pot.
+In addition to that, the new game deals more with the real issues of race that people of color are so used to facing in the West.
 But in-game it serves more as a distraction rather than anything else.
-It’s gameplay mechanics didn’t seem very well thought out, and there were also more than a few technical glitches.
-That fans were not that impressed with the new game was proven by the sequel’s initial sales.
+Its gameplay mechanics didn’t seem very well thought out, and there were also more than a few technical glitches.
+The fact that fans were not that impressed with the new game was proven by the sequel’s initial sales.

 So what could we see in Watch Dogs 3?
 That it will be a new third-person hacker shooter title set in some glorious part of the US is all but a given.
 But other than those, there ought to be some changes.
 But as we’ve said before, the latest game does have some winning features, and while we’re not sure about anything at this point, we can conjecture if they’ll be included in Watch Dogs 3.

 Protagonist: Let’s start with the obvious.
 Marcus Holloway is a delight, to be honest.
 We liked the grim seriousness of Aiden’s story, and we understood his need for vengeance.
-But what’s a video game in a modern setting without humour?
+But what’s a video game in a modern setting without humor?
 Watch Dogs 2 had plenty of that, and we want that to return in Watch Dogs 3.
 Not only was playing as Marcus infinitely more fun, but he was also way more relatable.
-After all, we don’t get to pretend to be super smart hackers every day and a little relatability goes a long way.
+After all, we don’t get to pretend to be super smart hackers every day and a little relatability goes a long way in helping us step right into his shoes.
 His crew was also equally interesting and they contributed a lot towards making the game what it was.
-We don’t know if the devs will think about sticking with Marcus in Watch Dogs 3, but we don’t mind.
+We don’t know if the devs will think about sticking with Marcus in Watch Dogs 3, but we wouldn’t mind.
 If there is a new protagonist, however, please make him more like Marcus.

-Improved and More Thoughtful Gameplay Mechanics: While everything looked nearly perfect in WD2, it was blatantly obvious that the last game’s mechanics were less than impressive, resulting in a more or less boring experience especially when it came to the full-blown shootouts.
-Also, another thing that we couldn’t help but notice was that Marcus’s way to tackle some of the situations was completely at odds with what we have been led to believe about his personality.
+Improved and More Thoughtful Gameplay Mechanics: While everything looked nearly perfect in Watch Dogs 2, it was blatantly obvious that the last game’s mechanics were less than impressive resulting in a more or less boring experience especially when it came to the full-blown shootouts.
+Also, another thing that we couldn’t help but notice was that Marcus’s way to tackle some of the situations was completely at odds with what we had been led to believe about his personality.
 This points towards the need to focus more on the details.
-We hope Watch Dogs 3 has more to offer on that front than its predecessors.
+We hope Watch Dogs 3 has more to offer on that front compared to its predecessors.

 Watch Dogs 3 Trailer

 We don’t quite know when there will be a Watch Dogs 3 at this point, so there’s no telling if we’ll get to see a trailer in the near future.
+Ubisoft is clearly busy trying to make Watch Dogs 2 into the game that it deserves to be, so we don’t expect to see how the next game will look anytime soon.
 But if we come into some luck, we will update this section with the relevant info.
 Stay put.

 Watch Dogs 3 Release Date

-Quite frankly, we can’t tell for now if the new game will be released anytime soon, so the official Watch Dogs 3 Release Date is yet to be announced.
-Ubisoft has already declared a bunch of new DLC for WD2 with the hopes of upping the sales quotient.
+Quite frankly, we can’t tell right now if the new game will be released anytime soon, so the official Watch Dogs 3 Release Date is something of a matter of mere speculation.
+Ubisoft has already declared a bunch of new DLC for Watch Dogs 2 with the hopes of upping the sales quotient.
 These will keep coming till about the end of 2017’s second quarter.
 The developer will also be busy with a couple of new releases lined up for next year, so work on Watch Dogs 3 is not likely to commence anytime soon.
 The earliest we can imagine the game to go into development is late 2017 or early 2018.
 Provided that the creators want to avoid all the previous mistakes so that initial reviews do not affect sales adversely, Watch Dogs 3 may also be in development for longer than the earlier titles.
 So we’re thinking a late 2020 release is the earliest that we can expect the new game to launch.
 In terms of platforms, the game will be playable on the Windows PC, Xbox One, and PS 4.